BernieO/calcardbackup/README.md

 ## nextcloud-snap users

 If you are running Nextcloud-snap (https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell calcardbackup to use the cli utility `nextcloud.mysql-client` from the snap package.
-In order for this to work, calcardbackup has to be run with sudo (running as root will fail).
+In order for this to work, calcardbackup has to be run with `sudo` (even running as root without `sudo` will fail).
 As path to Nextcloud use the path to the configuration files of nextcloud.
 In a standard installation this would be `/var/snap/nextcloud/current/nextcloud`.
 See example no.6 below.

 ## Usage examples